CNSC Conflict of Interest Policy

 Reportable activities: Activities outside the CNSC that may put an employee in a conflict of interest; for example, volunteering in companies or associations that have a nuclear mandate, giving courses on nuclear energy or the nuclear sector, or selling devices that have a nuclear component.

-Reportable assets: Benefits, investments, securities or other that may put an employee in a conflict of interest and that they should declare in the Declaration of Conflicts of Interest.
+Reportable assets: Benefits, investments, securities or other that may put an employee in a conflict of interest and that they should declare in the Declaration of Conflict of Interest.

 Securities: All interests in debts or equity instruments, including secured and unsecured bonds, debentures, notes, securitized assets and commercial paper, as well as all types of preferred and common stock.
 The term encompasses both current and contingent ownership interests, including any beneficial or legal interest derived from a trust.
 It extends to any right to acquire or dispose of any long or short position in such securities and includes, without limitation, interests convertible into such securities, as well as options, rights, warrants, puts, calls and straddles with respect thereto.